 CHS User Group.
 The CHS User Group consists of members of MnCCC and Users of the PH-Doc software.
 Members can be defined as Owner Agencies or Member Agencies.
 All Owner Agencies are also Member Agencies.
 For a Member Agency to become an Owner Agency, they must meet the requirements defined under Owner Agencies.

 Member Agencies.
-A “Member Agency” is any Minnesota Governmental entity or a nonprofit or private entity that is doing public health work for, and under contract to, a Minnesota Governmental entity and has joined the CHS User Group and has met the following requirements:
+A “Member Agency” is any Minnesota Governmental entity or a nonprofit or private entity that is doing public health work for and under contract to a Minnesota Governmental entity and has joined the CHS User Group and has met the following requirements:

 CHS User Group has approved the payment schedule for licensing fees and updates for the Member Agency